NEA taking the past into the future

 Training for Community Advocates

-Guidelines for, and training in, enforcement of the CoC policy, and documenting any reported violations, will be provided to all designated NEA Communicate Advocates by the Inclusion and Diversity Committee.
+Guidelines for, and training in, enforcement of the CoC policy, and documenting any reported violations, will be provided to all designated NEA Community Advocates by the Inclusion and Diversity Committee.
 Training will be required for all designated CAs in advance of assuming their role on behalf of NEA in any physical or online context.
 All members of the Executive Board will receive CA training upon assuming their seat on the board.

 For individuals who serve as a CA in multiple contexts, annual confirmation that they have reviewed and are comfortable with the guidelines will be required in order for the individual to continue serving as a designated CA on behalf of the organization.